Drumduff Wind Farm Extension

 (c) David Cheskin

-Project StatusIn development
+Project StatusIn Development

 No of TurbinesUp to 3

-Power Rating of TurbinesCirca 5MW
+Power Rating of TurbinesCirca 5 - 7.2 MW

-Capacity of SiteUp to 15MW
+Capacity of SiteUp to approx. 17 MW

-Turbine Tip HeightUp to 150m
+Turbine Tip HeightUp to 180m

 Project Background

-Drumduff Wind Farm Extension is a planned extension to the existing Drumduff Wind Farm located north of Blackridge, West Lothian.
-The development will comprise three turbine, two with a maximum tip height of 149.9m and one with a maximum tip height of 135m, and an expected generation capacity of up to 15MW.
-This brings the overall Drumduff Wind Farm to 6 turbines and the combined onsite generation capacity to approximately 21MW.
+This development is an extension to the existing Drumduff Wind Farm located north of Blackridge, West Lothian, and will deliver an expected generation capacity of up to 17 megawatts (MW).
+This will bring the overall Drumduff Wind Farm to 6 turbines and the combined onsite generation capacity up to approximately 23 MW.

-GreenPower commits to providing community benefit funds equivalent to £5,000 per MW generation capacity.
-The total funds available per annum will very much depend on the final number of turbines and export capacity that is consented and constructed.
-This will build on the existing Drumduff development fund that has supported the construction of the boardwalk at Blawhorn Moss, and provided support to local people during the COVID pandemic through food vouchers for over 149 families and activity packs for Blackridge Primary School pupils and nursery children.
-Together with the existing Drumduff Wind Farm, we believe the extension can be an asset to the local area, helping to support the local economy as well as actively contribute towards Scotland, and the UK’s, renewable energy aspirations.
+GreenPower commits to providing community benefit funds equivalent to £5,000 per MW installed generation capacity.
+The total funds available per annum will depend on the final export capacity that is consented and constructed.
+This will build on community funding from the existing Drumduff Wind Farm that has supported the construction of the substantial boardwalk at Blawhorn Moss and provided support to local people during the COVID pandemic through food vouchers for over 149 families and activity packs for Blackridge Primary School pupils and nursery children.
+Prior to the construction of the Wind Farm, consultation will be carried out with the local community to inform how the new community benefit funds may be best managed and targeted.
+Consultation will be held in 2025 and we would be very keen to hear feedback from the community about what they deem to be local priorities for the use of the community benefit funding.

 Planning Application Documents:

-Original Planning Application:
+Updated Planning Application: